-Should I Take AP Computer Science Principles or AP Computer Science A?
+AP Computer Science Principles vs AP Computer Science A

-The College Board debuted the AP Computer Science Principles course in 2016 and, by 2019, over 100,000 teens were sitting for exam each year.
+The College Board debuted the AP Computer Science Principles course in 2016 and, by 2019, over 100,000 teens were sitting for the exam each year.
 In further evidence of the course’s success, female test-takers increased 136% in that timeframe.
-Meanwhile, the old standard—Computer Science A—has been around since 1984 and remains highly popular as well, with almost 70,000 high schoolers taking the course last year.
-With two Advanced Placement CS courses on the menu, students and parents naturally want to know, “Which course is the right one for me/my child?”
+By 2021, there were 116,000 exam-takers, a 21% increase over two years prior.
+Meanwhile, the old standard—Computer Science A—has been around since 1984 and remains highly popular as well, with almost 75,000 high schoolers taking the course last year.
+With two Advanced Placement CS courses on the menu, students and parents naturally want to fully understand the differences between AP Computer Science Principles vs AP Computer Science A.

 In the interest of leading you toward a personalized answer to this query, this blog will answer each of the following commonly-asked questions.

 - What material does AP Computer Science Principles cover?

 - What material does AP Computer Science A cover?

 - How do students score on the AP Computer Science Principles exam?